 Many scam artists pose as contractors, taking advantage of homeowners who might be unfamiliar with the process.
 If the company pressures you for a quick decision, only accepts cash, wants to cut any corners (materials, permits, etc.) or doesn’t walk through the entire job with you before offering an estimate, these are typically bad signs.

 A great rule of thumb is making sure that all of the details of the job are in writing.
 From start and end dates and materials, to which areas of the home contractors have access to (and when), it’s important that both parties are (literally) on the same page.

 Choosing a contractor isn’t just about getting a low price.
 Remember that you get what you pay for, and if a price seems too low, it’s probably too good to be true.
 Do your research, ask for recommendations, and go with your gut.

-At IGS, our contracting partners are paid to do the job right.
+At IGS, our home warranty contracting partners are paid to do the job right.

-When you’re an IGS Home Protection customer, we do the contractor search for you.
-Our Home Protection plans protect your inside and outside utility lines, wires, and pipes, as well as your HVAC systems.
+When you’re an IGS Home Warranty customer, we do the contractor search for you.
+Our home warranty plans protect your inside and outside utility lines, wires, and pipes, as well as your HVAC systems.
 When something fails, we’ll send one of our trusted and specialized contractors to investigate your issue, cover the cost of the service call, pay for the covered repairs or replacements, and guarantee repairs for a full year.

-Our contracting partners must be in compliance with any law or regulation governing their trade.
+Our home warranty contracting partners must comply with any law or regulation governing their trade.
 They must also maintain appropriate levels of insurance, provide proof of state or local licensing, have enough staff to be able to complete service in a timely manner, and be able to perform services per their agreement.
 We make sure these boxes are all checked so you can feel confident in the work being performed.